daniele-baieri/PyGMI/README.md

-# Neural Geometry Toolbox
+# Neural Geometry Toolkit

-Following the recent trends in geometric deep learning, we release a toolbox to facilitate operating with new implicit geometric representations.
+Following the recent trends in geometric deep learning, we release a toolbox to facilitate operating with neural implicit geometric representations.

 # Usage